Surrendering a Pet

 Surrendering to the Shelter

 The shelter should be used as your last resort, only when all other options have been exhausted.
+If you have exhausted all options and are interested in surrendering your pet to our shelter, please fill out this Request to Owner Surrender a Pet.
 We accept owner surrenders on a space-available basis for a fee.
-The cost is $55 per dog and $42 per cat, plus $18 per day for boarding (minimum $72).
-For all other animals, the cost is $12 plus $12 per day for boarding (minimum $48).
-If a kennel is not available the first time you ask, check back often and keep trying other options.
-Please bring all your pet’s medical records at time of surrender.
-Animals must pass a behavior assessment before they will be available for adoption.
-We do not guarantee adoption of surrendered pets and surrendered animals may be euthanized at any time.
+The cost is $55 per dog and $42 per cat, plus $18 per day for boarding (minimum $126).
+For all other animals, the cost is $12 plus $12 per day for boarding (minimum $84).